 Matthew *19:26* MY SON looked at them and said, "With man this is impossible, but with ME all things are possible.
-My child you were not searching for the right answers.

 My Lord everyone told me if I prayed you would come.
-Did I not pray right?
+Did I not pray enough?

 My child sometimes your heart asked for more than life itself,

-At times how could I answer when you shunned heaven away from your eyes?
+I always answered even when you shunned heaven away from your eyes?

-The obvious question is whether this is the final immersing of your souls disguises.
+The obvious question is whether this is the final immersing of your soul's disguises.

 Lord, I have other questions to ask.

 What should I expect out of my personal sins?
-My testimonial sits in the palm of your hand.

-My mind and my heart's inner core have been wicked since my adolescence days.
+My mind and my heart's inner core have been wicked since- adolescence

 How is it that I am in your promise land?